UCSBarchlab/OpenTPU/README.md

 To run the Boston housing data regression test in both the hardware and functional simulators:

-Make sure MATSIZE is set to 16 in config.py.
+Make sure MATSIZE is set to 16 in config.py, then
 ```
 python3 assembler.py boston.a
 python3 runtpu.py boston.out boston_inputs.npy boston_weights.npy